Supreme Court Sides With Google in $8 Billion Copyright Fight With Oracle

-The Supreme Court sided Monday with Google in an $8 billion copyright dispute with Oracle over the internet company's creation of the Android operating system used on most smartphones worldwide.
+Technology companies sighed with relief Monday after the Supreme Court sided with Google in a copyright dispute with Oracle.
+The high court said Google did nothing wrong in copying code to develop the Android operating system now used on most smartphones.

 To create Android, which was released in 2007, Google wrote millions of lines of new computer code.
-But it also used 11,330 lines of code and an organization that’s part of Oracle’s Java platform.
+It also used about 11,500 lines of code copyrighted as part of Oracle's Java platform.
+Oracle had sued seeking billions.

+But the Supreme Court sided6-2 with Google, describing the copying as “fair use.”
+The outcome is what most tech companies -- both large and small -- had been rooting for.
+Both Microsoft and IBM were among the industry heavyweights that had filed briefs backing Google in the case.
+They and others warned that ruling against the Mountain View, California-based company could have profound consequences, stifling innovation and upending software development.

+Oracle had won backing from the movie and recording industries as well as publishers, which favor expansive copyright protections to protect their profits from books, articles, movies, TV shows and music.
+The Trump administration had also backed Oracle.

+In his opinion for the court's majority, Justice Stephen Breyer wrote that Google "took only what was needed" and that “Google’s copying was transformative," a word the court has used "to describe a copying use that adds something new and important.”

-Google had argued that what it did is long-settled, common practice in the industry, a practice that has been good for technical progress.
-And it said there is no copyright protection for the purely functional, noncreative computer code it used, something that couldn’t be written another way.
-But Austin, Texas-based Oracle said Google “committed an egregious act of plagiarism,” and it sued.
+Google had said its actions were long-settled, common practice in the industry, a practice that has been good for technical progress.
+It said there is no copyright protection for the purely functional, noncreative computer code it used, something that couldn’t be written another way.
+But Austin, Texas-based Oracle argued Google “committed an egregious act of plagiarism."

-The justices ruled 6-2 for Google Inc., based in Mountain View, California.
-Two conservative justices dissented.
+The case has been going on for a decade.
+Google won the first round when a judge rejected Oracle’s copyright claim, but that ruling was overturned on appeal.
+A jury then sided with Google, but an appeals court again disagreed.

-Justice Stephen Breyer wrotethat in reviewing a lower court's decision, the justices assumed “for argument’s sake, that the material was copyrightable.”
+Breyer wrotethat in reviewing the lower court's decision, the justices assumed “for argument’s sake, that the material was copyrightable.”

 "But we hold that the copying here at issue nonetheless constituted a fair use.
 Hence, Google’s copying did not violate the copyright law,” he wrote.